Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint update a qustion order from step.
+This endpoint update a question order from step.

 ### HTTP Request